89scooter/gfsupport-refiner/public/guidelines/short-answer.md

 The Short Answer must:

-- Directly answer the question in the first sentence.
+* Start with the answer immediately.
+* Prefer action-first wording.
-- Be reusable without ticket context.
+* Be reusable without ticket context.
-- Use product navigation if applicable.
+* Use product navigation if applicable.
-- Be concise and operational.
+* Stay concise and operational.

-- Stay between 50–150 words when possible.
+Good:

+Go to Report > Volume & Profit Report.

+Open Negative Profit Shipments Report.

+Avoid:

+Users can access...

+Customers can review...

+The accounting team can...

 ---